dbhargav-uw/Seismo/README.md

-# Seismic Viability Claude Code Starter v2
+# Seismo - Seismic Viability

 This updated starter package reflects the recommended data layout for the Scripps reduced-order seismogram dataset.